wasix-org/llvm-project/llvm/docs/HowToReleaseLLVM.rst

 #.
 Verify that the current git trunk is in decent shape by
    examining nightly tester and buildbot results.

 #.
-Bump the version in trunk to N.0.0git and tag the commit with llvmorg-N-init.
+Bump the version in trunk to N.0.0git and tag the commit with wasixrel-N-init.
    If ``X`` is the version to be released, then ``N`` is ``X + 1``.

 ::

-  $ git tag -sa llvmorg-N-init
+  $ git tag -sa wasixrel-N-init

 #.
 Clear the release notes in trunk.